Large-Amplitude Steady Electrohydrodynamic Solitary Waves with Constant Vorticity: Global bifurcation structure

 This shows that the first term in \eqref{0067.7} is bounded above by a constant multiple of the second and third terms, which completes the proof of Theorem \ref{006theorem7.9} (ii). (iii) Case \(\gamma = 0\): Proposition \ref{006proposition6.5} (i) ensures

-We claim again that \( \Psi_y^2 + \epsilon_1 \theta_y^2 > 0 \).
+We claim again that \(\Psi_y^2 > 0\).
 This will be shown shortly.
 Substituting into \eqref{0066.4b} yields

 Thus, the second term in \eqref{0067.7} is again controlled by the third.
-To establish the claim, note that as before, $\Psi_y^2 + \epsilon_1 \theta_y^2 \geq \frac{1}{4} \lambda(w, \alpha) > 0$ on $\Gamma$, which verifies the claim.
-Consequently, this ensures that the subsequent terms in \eqref{0067.7} are dominated by the leading term.
-This completes the proof of Theorem \ref{006theorem7.9} (iii). \end{proof}
+To establish the claim, note that as before, $\Psi_y^2+\epsilon_1 \geq \kappa(w, \alpha)>\epsilon_1$ on $\Gamma$, which verifies the claim.
+Consequently, this ensures that the subsequent two terms in \eqref{0067.7} are dominated by the leading term.
+This completes the proof of Theorem \ref{006theorem7.9} (iii). \end{proof} \begin{rmk} As $\gamma>0$, if asymptotic property $\left(\sup_{\Gamma}|\nabla\eta(s)|\right)^{-1}\rightarrow 0$ holds, which means that the conformal transformation of variables degenerates and the free surface expands until it loses smoothness. \end{rmk} Since the proof of Theorem \ref{006theorem7.9ABOVE} follows closely the same reasoning as that of Theorem \ref{006theorem7.9}, it is omitted for brevity.、